cscheid/cscheid.net/courses/fal15/cs630/syllabus.md

 are expected to look up additional information about it.

-*Learning how to navigate an unexplored research area is part of the skill set I expect students to develop during this course*.
+*Learning how to navigate an unexplored research area is part of the skill set I expect students to either have, or develop during this course*.
 I will help students get there, but independence and self-direction are very valuable: expect to be challenged in this area.
+In other words, do not be fooled by the fact that we have no
+textbook: this makes the course *more* challenging, not less.

 # Grading Policy